 A personality and trust research project that started in Singapore and ended in the Europe a year later.
 It involved over 20 organizations and 1,300 participants across the US, and it helped individuals understand how they could build trust into their relationship by simply understanding their own and others personality styles.

 The development of a Purposeful Culture of Trust model that helps organizations align their culture to strategy in a way that builds trust with their employees and those that they serve and does so in a way that will sustain long into the future.

-The creation of the LeaderShip at the Helm model, a balanced approach to organizational effectiveness, ensuring that organizations maximize human potential and can experience the highest levels of organizational performance.
+The creation of the Leading from the Helm model, a balanced approach to organizational effectiveness, ensuring that organizations maximize human potential and can experience the highest levels of organizational performance.